 Entrapped air doesn’t have to reduce network performance.
 By implementing products that assure functionality and form – water hammer can be minimised automatically in your system.

-To view an animation of the Fox-AS-HR air release valve in action, visit the Bermad Youtube channel.
+To view an animation of the Fox-AS-HR air release valve in action watch the video below, or visit the Bermad Youtube channel.